-Welcome to Notre-Dame-de-Lourdes, a little patch of nature in Quebec, home to 700 people and millions of cranberries.
-These little berries thrive in the sand and acidic soil that make up much of Centre-du-Québec and the land surrounding the village – less rich land that is often overlooked by traditional agriculture, but on which both our berries and our people flourish.
+Welcome to Notre-Dame-de-Lourdes, a tiny corner of nature in Québec, home to 700 people and millions of cranberries.
+These little berries thrive in the sandy, acidic soil that makes up much of Centre-du-Québec and the land surrounding the village—land that is often overlooked as being less rich by traditional agriculture, but on which both our berries and our people flourish.

-Like many fruit shrubs, the cranberry is a hardy plant that has learned to adapt to its Northern soil.
-Contrary to popular belief, cranberries do not grow underwater.
-Rather, cranberry fields are flooded when harvest season comes around, to make berry picking easier.
-This always makes for an impressive show.
+Like many fruit shrubs, the cranberry is a hardy plant that has learned to adapt to its northern soil.
+Contrary to popular belief, cranberries do not grow in water.
+Rather, cranberry fields are flooded at harvest time to make berry-picking easier, a scene that is always spectacular to watch.

 How do we do it?

-Cranberries are packed with health benefits, making them the perfect fruit to snack on, savour, drink, or cook with every day.
+Cranberries are packed with health benefits, making them the perfect fruit to enjoy each day as a snack, a drink, or added to a meal.

 Cranberries were growing wild long before the arrival of the first settlers.
 In fact, the First Nations people were using cranberries for their supposed medicinal properties as well as in cooking.